Gran Turismo 7 July 2024 Update (Update 1.49): Everything We Know So Far

 What can we expect in the July 2024 update?

-Monthly updates usually include three new cars, GT Cafe Menu Books to complete, Scape photo locations, and World Circuit Events to expand the campaign.
+Monthly updates usually include at least three new cars, GT Cafe Menu Books to complete, Scape photo locations, and World Circuit Events to expand the campaign.

 expand image